 A digital assistant located on the intranet or other employee portal is an ideal way to deliver personalized, contextual communications that drive engagement and improve the employee experience.

-Onboarding is the first impression a new hire has with a company as an employee and yet 88% of organizations don’t onboard well.
+Onboarding is the first impression a new hire has of their new workplace and yet 88% of organizations don’t onboard well.
 Why?
 Because onboarding is an incredibly difficult and challenging process to get right.
 The average onboarding process involves 54 activities, spans the entire organization, and involves countless stakeholders, all of whom have their own ways of managing their portion of the process.

 But the fact that onboarding is difficult to execute isn’t a pass for letting it be a lackluster experience.
 Bad onboarding is bad for business, leading to a 5X higher likelihood that employees will look for other job opportunities.